GAZ-12 ZIM: Development

 A prototype four-door cabriolet was built in 1949, but not produced, due to problems with rigidity.
 It was also overweight for the engine.
 An ambulance GAZ-12B was also built in 1951–1960, with folding seats for medics and basically same body; stretchers were loaded through the trunk.
 There was also a taxi variant GAZ-12A, used mainly as a marshrutka in state-owned inter-city communication, and a draisine designed and built on the ZIM basis for the use on narrow-gauge railways.

+Due to the high price, the ZIM was exported only to a limited extent, including some examples to Poland, Czechoslovakia, Finland (as large-capacity taxis or sometimes even for private sale) and the GDR.
+In Czechoslovakia, it was intended to replace the Tatras of the pre-war period, but was not particularly popular due to the poorer driving performance and the less than satisfactory build quality in early years.
+In the Soviet Union, on the other hand, the car was widespread and continued to see many years of use even after the end of production.
+It was also used by the civil police force, with these vehicles painted dark blue with red side stripes and a red flashing light on the roof.
+In 1960, production of all three versions of the GAZ-12 ZIM ended after a total of 21,527 units.

 The GAZ-12 was replaced by the GAZ-13 Chaika.